← Back to Stories

 Key details reported by multiple sources:

-• Health Minister Mark Butler wrote to Senator Blyth on 2026-04-27 (Friday last week) advising against inviting tobacco industry representatives due to obligations under the WHO Framework Convention on Tobacco Control (FCTC) Article 5.3
+• Health Minister Mark Butler wrote to Senator Blyth on 2026-04-27 (Friday last week) reminding her of Australia’s obligations under the WHO Framework Convention on Tobacco Control (FCTC), which requires transparency and limits interactions with tobacco industry representatives

-• Greens senator Jordon Steele-John confirmed the private hearing with Philip Morris took place and promised to release a transcript (with redacted names)
+• Greens senator Jordon Steele-John confirmed the private hearing took place and promised to release a transcript (with redacted names) of the evidence

-• The Australian Council on Smoking and Health (ACSH) and Cancer Council Australia criticized the inclusion of Philip Morris, calling the industry a 'commercial actor' with conflicting interests
+• The Australian Council on Smoking and Health (ACSH) and Cancer Council Australia criticized the private hearing, stating the tobacco industry is not a neutral stakeholder and its presence compromises public health decision-making

 Points of Difference